urbandrone/sibilisp/README.md

 set of macros and provides more ES2015+ features like `import` and `export` statements or `Promise`.

+> Sibilisp is in an early stage and without documentation.
+Your
+> best bets are the [Sibilant docs](https://docs.sibilant.org)
+> and reading `lang/macros.sibilant`.

 ### Install
 ```
 $ npm i -D sibilisp